Easy Smoked Pork Loin

 Want a tender, juicy pork loin?
 You need to try this super easy Smoked Pork Loin recipe!
 It has a delicious homemade rub and then is smoked on your Traeger or electric pellet grill.
 You are sure to add this to your favorite pork recipes!

 This is the perfect recipe if you are new to using a smoker or if you need an easy smoker recipe that’s hands off, yet gets amazing results.
-This is the homemade dry rub we used but you can use your favorite dry rub too!
-It’s perfect for a backyard party, birthday party, BBQ or dinner gathering!
+We use a homemade Dry Rub but you can use your favorite storebought dry rub too!
+It’s perfect for feeding a crowd at your backyard party, birthday party, BBQ or dinner gathering.
+Don’t have a smoker?
+You can still enjoy a delicious pork line if you check out our recipe for Grilled Pork Loin!

-When we first got our pellet grill I was a little bit overwhelmed so we started with cooking a pork loin since it was totally something we could tackle!
-(We quickly graduated to Smoked Pork Chops – you have to try that recipe, amazing!)
+When we first got our pellet grill I was a little bit overwhelmed so we started with a pork loin knowing it was totally something we could tackle!
+We quickly graduated to Smoked Pork Chops – you have to try that amazing recipe, too.

 Why You’ll Love This Recipe